Menu

 Look for Bonhomme and Discover Quebec City with your Effigy

-You can simply walk around Quebec City and see some of the sites from the outside, however to get into most zones and take part in the best activities, I recommend your purchase an effigy for $39+tx for people 13 and older (children enter for free).
+You can simply walk around Quebec City and see some of the sites from the outside, however to get into most zones and take part in the best activities, I recommend your purchase an effigy for $29+tx for people 13 and older (children enter for free) until January 11th.
+Prices go up after that (39$ CAD).

 It’s basically a rubber keychain that you attach to your winter coat.
 It’s also a collector’s item, as some people have been keeping them for decades.
-This year, in 2025, they are made in Quebec from recycled maple tubing, which is kinda funky, no?
+This year, in 2026, they are made in Quebec from recycled maple tubing, which is kinda funky, no?

 You’ll also receive a winter discount booklet to save during your time in Quebec City.